-- Legacy Character: Subverted in the Marvel comic, but played straight in the IDW comics.
+- Legacy Character: Subverted in the Marvel comic (where Fred VII took on the identity after seemingly killing the original Cobra Commander, but the original eventually returned to reclaim his identity), but played straight in the IDW comics continuity (which has multiple Cobra Commanders succeeding one another after getting killed).
 "Great thing about this armor, could be anybody inside it."
 Billy succeeds his father as Cobra Commander #2 when near the end of issue 13 of Transformers vs. G.I.
 Joe he assumes command of the remnants of COBRA on Mars.
 He also inherits the Master Sword and title of "Snake-Eyes," merging his two roles by wearing Snake-Eyes' ninja uniform, only with a red COBRA insignia on the chest.

 - Multiple-Choice Past: Exactly where he comes from and who he is is never really made clear, and actively differs in between continuities.
 In the 1980s cartoon, Cobra Commander tells a journalist that he led an insurrection at his military academy, indicating that he was a human with military training.
 Later, G.I.
 Joe: The Movie reveals that he is an exiled scientist from Cobra-La.
 His Marvel Comics counterpart is a purely human former used car salesman.